-On May 10, 2002, Westar Energy completed offerings for \$365 million of its first mortgage bonds and \$400 million of its unsecured senior notes, both of which will be due on May 1, 2007.
+On May 10, 2002, we completed offerings for \$365 million of our first mortgage bonds and \$400 million of our unsecured senior notes, both of which will be due on May 1, 2007.
 The first mortgage bonds bear interest at an annual rate of 7 7/8% and the unsecured senior notes bear interest at an annual rate of 9 3/4%.
 Interest on the first mortgage bonds and unsecured senior notes is payable semi-annually on May 1 and November 1 of each year, beginning on November 1, 2002.
-The net proceeds from these offerings were used to repay outstanding indebtedness of \$547 million under Westar Energy's existing secured bank term loan, provide for the repayment of \$100 million of Westar Energy's 7.25% first mortgage bonds due August 15, 2002 together with accrued interest, reduce the outstanding balance on Westar Energy's existing secured revolving credit facility and pay fees and expenses of the transactions.
-In conjunction with the May 10, 2002 financing, Westar Energy amended its secured revolving credit facility to reduce the total commitment under the facility to \$400 million from \$500 million and to release another \$100 million of Westar Energy's first mortgage bonds from collateral.
+The net proceeds from these offerings were used to repay outstanding indebtedness of \$547 million under our existing secured bank term loan, provide for the repayment of \$100 million of our 7.25% first mortgage bonds due August 15, 2002 together with accrued interest, reduce the outstanding balance on our existing secured revolving credit facility and pay fees and expenses of the transactions.
+In conjunction with the May 10, 2002 financing, we amended our secured revolving credit facility to reduce the total commitment under the facility to \$400 million from \$500 million and to release another \$100 million of our first mortgage bonds from collateral.

-On June 6, 2002, Westar Energy entered into a secured credit agreement providing for a \$585 million term loan and a \$150 million revolving credit facility, each maturing on June 6, 2005, provided that if Westar Energy has not refinanced or provided for the payment of its 6.25% senior unsecured notes that are putable and callable on August 15, 2003, or its 6.875% senior unsecured notes due August 1, 2004, at least 60 days prior to either such date, the maturity date is the date 60 days prior to either such date.
-As of November 6, 2002, \$146.4 million principal amount of Westar Energy's 6.25% senior unsecured notes and \$278.3 million principal amount of Westar Energy's 6.875% senior unsecured notes were outstanding.
-All loans under the credit agreement are secured by our first mortgage bonds.
-The proceeds of the term loan were used to retire an existing \$400 million revolving credit facility of Westar Energy with an outstanding principal balance of \$380 million, to provide for the repayment at maturity of \$135 million principal amount of our first mortgage bonds due December 15, 2003 together with accrued interest, to repurchase approximately \$45 million of Westar Energy's outstanding unsecured notes and to pay customary fees and expenses of the transactions.
+On June 6, 2002, we entered into a secured credit agreement providing for a \$585 million term loan and a \$150 million revolving credit facility, each maturing on June 6, 2005, provided that if we have not refinanced or provided for the payment of our 6.25% senior unsecured notes that are putable and callable on August 15, 2003, or our 6.875% senior unsecured notes due August 1, 2004, at least 60 days prior to either such date, the maturity date is the date 60 days prior to either such date.
+As of November 6, 2002, \$146.4 million principal amount of our 6.25% senior unsecured notes and \$278.3 million principal amount of our 6.875% senior unsecured notes were outstanding.
+All loans under the credit agreement are secured by KGE's first mortgage bonds.
+The proceeds of the term loan were used to retire an existing \$400 million revolving credit facility with an outstanding principal balance of \$380 million, to provide for the repayment at maturity of \$135 million principal amount of KGE first mortgage bonds due December 15, 2003 together with accrued interest, to repurchase approximately \$45 million of our outstanding unsecured notes and to pay customary fees and expenses of the transactions.
 There were no borrowings under the revolving credit facility at closing or as of November 6, 2002.

-On July 25, 2002, Westar Energy and we entered into an amendment to the agreement related to our accounts receivable securitization that extended the term for an additional year and eliminated Westar Energy's right to increase from \$125 million to \$175 million the amount of the accounts receivable Westar Energy and we had a right to sell during certain periods.
+On July 25, 2002, we entered into an amendment to the agreement related to our accounts receivable securitization that extended the term for an additional year and eliminated our right to increase from \$125 million to \$175 million the amount of the accounts receivable we had a right to sell during certain periods.
 See Note 4 of the Notes to Consolidated Financial Statements in our 2001 Form 10-K for additional information about the accounts receivable securitization.